stephenlepisto/designpatternexamples/docs/handlerchain.md

 handlers.

-In an "ideal" object-oriented implementation, a Handler Chain is composed of handler objects that are linked to the previous handler object and next handler object in the chain.
+In an "ideal" object-oriented implementation, a Handler Chain is composed of handler objects that are linked to the previous handler object and the next handler object in the chain.
 The head of the chain has an empty previous link while the last handler object in the chain has an empty next link.
 Each handler object has a `Process()` method that either processes the incoming